yashfafola/yashfafola/README.md

 # Hi there 👋, I'm Yash
-I'm Yash, doing R&D in the field of IoT, Communication Technologies and Embedded Systems.
+I'm Yash, doing R&D in the field of IoT, Wireless Communication Technologies and Embedded Systems.
 I also enjoy backend development, iota of frontend and learning new software tools and languages.

 ## Skills and Experience
 * Python